Gatwick Foundation Fund

 - Families - supporting families and children in need and projects which combat social isolation and disadvantage.

-- Providing opportunities - supporting projects that enable young people to have opportunities that they would not otherwise have and to help them to widen their horizons and aspirations.
+- Widening horizons - supporting projects which provide young people with opportunities that they would not otherwise have and to help them to widen their experiences and aspirations.

 - Elderly people - improving access to facilities and reducing isolation for the older generation.